precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 ### Tap Hold configuration settings
 <!-- idea: add interactive text fields in each tap hold config settings sections to invite readers to get a real feel for what typing scenarios does each setting apply for.
 Use something along the lines of QMK configurator test's KEYUP KEYDOWN events log box -->

-Configuring tap hold options is a mandatory step for using home row mods without pulling your hair.
+Configuring tap hold options is a strongly recommended step for using home row mods without pulling your hair.
 As such, a local QMK development environment is required since the [online configurator] currently does not support configuration settings.
 If you haven't set up a QMK build environment yet, follow the steps outlined in [this guide].

 [online configurator]: https://config.qmk.fm/#/
 [this guide]: https://docs.qmk.fm/#/newbs_getting_started

 With that out of the way, here comes the most difficult part: understanding the different tap hold configuration settings.

-I strongly advise you to attentively read through the [official QMK documentation page on tap hold configuration settings], and [Okke]'s [cheatsheet on MT and LT behaviour].<sup>[PDF]</sup>
+I strongly advise you to attentively read through the [official QMK documentation page on tap hold configuration settings].

 [official QMK documentation page on tap hold configuration settings]: https://docs.qmk.fm/#/tap_hold
 [sigprof]: https://github.com/sigprof